The Real Ted Bundy: 5 Fast Facts You Need to Know

 1. Like Many Serial Killers, Ted Bundy’s Childhood Was Unstable & He Exhibited Violent Tendencies at an Early Age

 A few months later, Louise returned to her family in Philadelphia.
 Her father, Sam Cowell, traveled to the home for unwed mothers to retrieve baby Ted.
 He and his wife pretended that they had adopted Ted from an orphanage.
 Ted grew up thinking that Louise was his sister and not his mother.
-Eventually, Ted found out that Louise was actually his mother.
+Eventually, Ted found out the truth, but no one knows for sure how old he was when he learned his family secret.
 Some believe that this was the catalyst that caused Ted to become unhinged, but this theory is largely speculative, reports crimefeed.com.

 When Ted was four, he and Louise moved to Tacoma, Washington, where Louise married John Culpepper Bundy, and Ted took on his surname.
 At this point, Ted was still referring to his grandparents as “Mommy” and “Daddy.”
 Reports on Ted’s life in Tacoma vary.
 He grew up in a working class household, and he reportedly missed living in Philadelphia with his “parents.”
 Louise claims that she doted on Ted, her first-born son.